cloudmesh-community/book/chapters/preface/spring2018.md

 so.
 CANVAS allows you to create custom events, so if you see an assignment in piazza or the handbook, you are more than welcome to add that task yourself to your own CANVAS tasks.
-As we have only a very small number of assignments this will not pase a problem either for graduate or undergraduate.
+As we have only a very small number of assignments this will not pose a problem either for graduate or undergraduate.
 Being able to organize your deadlines and assignment with industry accepted tools is part of your general learning experience at IU.